maksimkaJCHK/work-with-net/README.md

 If you need support for IE 11, then include the library as follows:

-- Connecting individual modules - import {downloadFile, openFile, getFileExtension, getMimeType, base64Code, base64Encode, base64FileEncode} from "work-with-net / lib / ie / work-with-net-standard.js";
+- Connecting individual modules - import {downloadFile, openFile, getFileExtension, getMimeType, base64Code, base64Encode, base64FileEncode, downloadCSV, convertBase64ToBinary} from "work-with-net / lib / ie / work-with-net-standard.js";
 - Or include the entire library - import workWithNet from "work-with-net / lib / ie / work-with-net-standard.js";

 I want to say right away that I did not check for 11 IE, connect at your own risk.